cqcallaw/openbsd-router/he.md

 This script can be saved in any convenient location; I use `/etc/tunnel_update.sh`.

 `ifstated` is controlled by the `/etc/ifstated.conf` configuration file; the following config will trigger a tunnel endpoint update based on the state of network interface `em1`.
-The observed interface(s) can be adjusted as necessary:
+The observed interface can be adjusted as necessary:

 ```
 # Adapted from https://github.com/vedetta-com/vedetta/blob/master/src/etc/ifstated.conf